Associate Professor of Health Sciences

-Dr. Carmel Salhi is an assistant professor in the Department of Health Sciences at Northeastern University.
+Dr. Carmel Salhi is an associate professor in the Department of Health Sciences at Northeastern University.
 His work combines qualitative and epidemiological methods to examine child mental health in the US and developing countries, with particular emphasis on socioeconomically marginalized populations and the caregiver-child relationship.

 Lebanon has resettled increasing numbers of Syrian refugees since the start of the Syrian civil war, with the estimated proportion of the population now being 15% to 30% Syrian refugees.
 Dr. Salhi’s work uses a nationally representative sample of primary health care clinics and their patient population to understand the health needs of the Syrian refugee population in Lebanon and examine the response of the Lebanese healthcare system to those needs.

 Amso, D., Salhi, C., & Badre, D. (2018).
 The relationship between cognitive enrichment and cognitive control: A systematic investigation of environmental influences on development through socioeconomic status.
 Developmental psychobiology, 61, 159-178. https://doi.org/10.1002/dev.21794

 Annan, J., Sim, A., Puffer, E. S., Salhi, C., & Betancourt, T. S. (2017).
 Improving mental health outcomes of Burmese migrant and displaced children in Thailand: A community-based randomized controlled trial of a parenting and family skills intervention.
 Prevention Science, 18(7), 793-803. https://doi.org/10.1007/s11121-016-0728-2